particle-iot/docs/src/content/tutorials/learn-more/weather.md

 - If you go to [Google Maps](https://maps.google.com) and click on the map, a small popup will appear on the map that includes the location name of where you clicked and the coordinates.
 - You must enter the coordinates in decimal format.
 If you have the latitude and longitude in degrees, hour, minutes, and seconds you'll need to convert it to decimal format first.
+- This is used when making API calls from this page only.
+- The location is only stored in your browser until you close this tab.

 ## Using the OpenWeather One Call API